KrisKasprzak/BulletDB/README.md

 ALMOST DONE....

 # BulletDB
 Remember the infamous DBase III?
-Here it is.
-A database system for SPI-based flash memory chips intended for microcontrollers like the mighty Teensy.
+Here it is for your MCU's.
+This library is a database system for SPI-based flash memory chips intended for microcontrollers like the mighty Teensy.
 This database driver uses a field/record approach in saving data to a chip.
 While you can save data to and SD card, the classic open/write/save has a huge overhead the can take in the 100's if ms to execute.
 This driver can save ~50 bytes in around 2ms.
 Data on the chip can be downloaded to and SD card for portable transfer to a PC.

 This driver is intended for data acquistion systems where known data is to be stored.
 As it uses a field / record approach, data variables are stored in fields, and each measurement is stored as a record.
 The intent is to save measurements such as volts in a volt field, temperature in a temp field, etc. Hence, it's not intended for saving video, images, or "random" data.